CenturyLinkCloud/PublicKB/Cloud Application Manager/Core Concepts/workspaces-and-collaboration.md

 ### Cost Center

+A Cost Center is a context used to manage several Workspaces in the same manner.

+#### Context elements

+A Cost Center groups a set of Workspaces.
-All workspaces belong to a Cost Center that is assigned when it’s created.
+All workspaces belong to a Cost Center that is assigned when they are created.

+#### Members and permissions

 Being a member of a Cost Center allows you to manage all assets of all the workspaces belonging to it as if you were an Administrator of those workspaces.